Here Is Our Glossary

 Children

 The children of the deceased.
-This means illegitimate and adopted children but not stepchildren unless the Will includes provision for them.
+It means illegitimate and adopted children, but not stepchildren, unless the Will includes a provision for them.

 Codicil

-This is a legal document that alters or adds to an existing Will and therefore needs to be kept with it.
+It is a legal document that alters or adds to an existing Will and, therefore, needs to be kept with it.
 Like a Will, it also has to be witnessed.

 Executor